jaspector

 Monday-Friday, 8:00 a.m. to 5:00 p.m.

-Typical inspection sequence: Varies by permit type; rough and final inspections are common.
+Typical sequence: Varies by permit type; rough and final inspections are common.

 Major changes usually require reviewed drawings; many residential and commercial improvements require permits through the Building Division.
 Confirm scope requirements with the Building Division before proceeding.

-Typical processing time is Small residential work may be approved over the counter; larger residential and commercial projects require more extensive review..
+Building permit processing times in St. Louis, MO typically run Small residential work may be approved over the counter; larger residential and commercial projects require more extensive review..
+Timelines can vary based on project complexity and current department workload.

-Other cities in City of St. Louis County
+Other jurisdictions in City of St. Louis County.